awsdocs/aws-elemental-mediapackage-user-guide/doc_source/cdn-auth-setup.md

 1. In **Origin Settings**, complete the fields\.
 You will use this same value for your secret in Secrets Manager\.
    + For **Header Name**, enter **X\-MediaPackage\-CDNIdentifier**\.
    + For **Value**, enter a value\.
-We recommend that you use UUID version 4 format, which produces a 36 character string\.
+We recommend that you use UUID version 4 format, which produces a 36\-character string\.
 If you aren't using the UUID version 4 format, the value must be 8\-128 characters long\.

 1. Complete the rest of the fields and save the distribution\.